GeorgiaDome 2025 Mock Draft Final Update

 Tre Amos, CB, Ole Miss- Great athlete just a little raw but will be gone in the top 15 of round 2.

-Josh Conely, OT, Oregon- He is going to need to get stronger.
+Josh Conerly, OT, Oregon- He is going to need to get stronger.
 NFL defensive ends are going to bull rush him out of the league if he doesn't.
 His pass pro is very solid otherwise, but he is too much of a finesse player at this stage.

 Picks 17-32